thatcher-choice/Drowsiness-detection/README.md

 # Drowsiness-detection
-Driver Drowsiness Detection System – About the Intermediate Python Project In this Python project, we will be using OpenCV for gathering the images from webcam and feed them into a Deep Learning model which will classify whether the person’s eyes are ‘Open’ or ‘Closed’.
+Driver Drowsiness Detection System –
+In this Python project, we will be using OpenCV for gathering the images from webcam and feed them into a Deep Learning model which will classify whether the person’s eyes are ‘Open’ or ‘Closed’.
 The approach we will be using for this Python project is as follows :

 Step 1 – Take image as input from a camera.